wistia/wistia-open-docs/_posts/oembed.md

 }
 </code></pre>

-If you're looking for XML instead of JSON, use: <span class="code">http://fast.wistia.com/oembed.xml</span>
+If you're looking for XML instead of JSON, use: `http://fast.wistia.com/oembed.xml`

 For all the fine details about the options supported, see the official [oEmbed spec](http://oembed.com).